-“Umpetha”, iSiZulu for “Champion”, is a fitting term for the first seeding race of the iconic Dusi Canoe Marathon as many champions – past, current and future – take to the start line of this race from Camps Drift to Bishopstowe Hall annually.
+“Umpetha”, iSiZulu for “Champion”, is a fitting term for the first seeding race each season for the iconic Dusi Canoe Marathon as many champions – past, current and future – take to the start line of this race from Camps Drift to Bishopstowe Hall annually.

-Organised, administered and run by the development arm of Natal Canoe Club, the event was first born in 2012, originally known as the ‘NCC Development Race’.
+Organised, administered and run by the development arm of KwaZulu Natal Canoe Union, the event was first born in 2012 under the auspices of Natal Canoe Club.

 A sound first edition – won by Len Jenkins Jnr. and Abby Adie respectively – was hotly followed by a hugely successful 2013 staging that saw the event go on to be voted the ‘One Day Race of the Year’ at the 2013/14 KNCU Annual Awards evening.